testingbot/TestingBot-Jenkins-Plugin/README.md

 The plugin will parse test results files in the post-build step to associate test results with TestingBot jobs.
 The plugin will parse both `stdout` and `stderr`, looking for lines that have this format:

-As part of the post-build activities, the Sauce plugin will parse the test result files in an attempt to associate test results with Sauce jobs.
-It does this by identifying lines in the stdout or stderr that have this format:

 `TestingBotSessionID=<sessionId>`